Kvammen

 Kvammen is a small village located on the south side of the Førdefjorden in Askvoll Municipality in Vestland county, Norway.
 It is located about 10 km north of the village of Dale and about 30 km northeast of the municipal center of Askvoll.
 The town of Førde and access to the European route E39 highway is 27 km east of Kvammen.
 The smaller village of Stongfjorden lies about 15 km to the west.

-Historically, this area of Askvoll was part of the old Vevring municipality.
-The village of Indrevevring lies just to the north on the other side of the fjord.
+Historically, this area of Askvoll Municipality was part of the old Vevring Municipality.
+The village of Vevring lies just to the north on the other side of the fjord.
 Kvammen Chapel is located in this village.